 Pest Problems Explained - MEALYBUGS

 Mealybugs are small, soft-bodied insects which have sucking mouthparts.
 The females are oval in shape and can be up to 5mm long.
 They are white or whitish-pink in colour and are generally covered in a white waxy material.
-They have filaments around the edge of their bodies and tails.
+They have filaments made of wax around the edge of their bodies and tails.

 Mealybugs are often found in clusters on stems and leaf whorls.
 They produce honeydew which often leads to sooty mould growth.